Canadian Olympic Medal Count

-Damian Warner surpassed all expectations when he finished fifth in his Olympic debut in the grueling two-day decathlon at London 2012.
-He beat his previous personal best score by more than 300 points, thanks to personal best marks in six of the 10 events.
+Warner had surpassed all expectations when he finished fifth in his Olympic debut in the grueling two-day event at London 2012.
+He beat his previous personal best score by more than 300 points, posting personal best marks in six of the 10 events.
 He improved his personal best to 8512 points in winning bronze at the 2013 IAAF World Championships.
 Warner achieved another career highlight in 2013 when he won the prestigious Hypo-Meeting in Götzis, Austria for the first time.
 He went on to win gold at the 2014 Commonwealth Games.
 Warner added a second Götzis title in 2016 when he lowered his 100m personal best to 10.15 seconds, the fastest ever recorded by a decathlete.
 In 2018, he won his third straight Hypo-Meeting by scoring 8795 points, once again breaking his own Canadian record.

 Warner made more history in 2019 when he became just the third athlete to ever win five decathlons at Götzis, lowering the 100m world record by a decathlete to 10.12 seconds.
 He followed up with a second straight Pan Am Games gold medal in Lima before winning another bronze medal at the World Athletics Championships in Doha, Qatar.

 After not competing a decathlon in 2020 because of the COVID-19 pandemic, Warner returned to Götzis in May 2021 and won gold for the sixth time.
 He scored 8995 points to break the national record once again and rank him as the fourth-highest scoring decathlete all-time.
 He achieved that score in part by recording world decathlon bests in the long jump (8.28m) and 110m hurdles (13.36s).
 He also became the Canadian record holder in the long jump.